bgreenwell/roundhouse/README.md

 Generate random Chuck Norris facts from the excellent internet Chuck Norris database 😎

+Chuck Norris solved the Travelling Salesman problem in O(1) time.
+Here’s the pseudo-code:

+    Break salesman into N pieces.
+    Kick each piece to a different city.

 ⚠️ **WARNING:** Some facts may contain explicit material!

 Installation